-Our standards mean that you could meet our requirements by participating in a scheme run by your professional body, or your employer.
-If you are part of a CPD scheme, and you feel that this scheme is useful to you, that it is relevant to your practice, and that it helps you to develop, then continuing to participate in this scheme would be a perfectly acceptable way of meeting our standards.
-If you were audited, you would draw on the different activities that you had completed to show how these met our standards.
+Our standards mean that you could meet our requirements by participating in a scheme run by your professional body, or your employer, or any other organisation.
+If you are part of a CPD scheme, and you feel that this scheme is useful to you, that it is relevant to your practice, and that it helps you to develop, and that the structure that the scheme offers means you can meet our standards, then continuing to participate in this scheme would be a perfectly acceptable way of meeting our requirements.
+If you were audited, you would draw on the different activities that you had completed as part of the scheme in writing your profile.